feyroozecode/786.world/pages/learn.md

 ## Understand

-Terms and meanings that are useful
+Terms and meanings that are common and useful to know

 - [As-Sahabah](https://en.wikipedia.org/wiki/Companions_of_the_Prophet) - The companions (of the prophet)
 - [Radiya Llahu 'anhum](https://ashhaduu.com/glossary/radiallahu-anhu-anha-anhuma-anhum/) - May Allah be pleased with him/her/them